 In the greenhouse on our Chisac property, we are producing hundreds of thousands of seedlings annually.
 The majority of these seedlings are sold, while others are planted in the surrounding fields.

-We grow over a dozen different crops including tomatoes, peppers, onions, carrots, cilantro, corn, beets, cauliflower, broccoli, cucumbers and even blackberries.
+We grow over a dozen different crops including tomatoes, peppers, onions, carrots, cilantro, kale, swiss chard, corn, beets, cauliflower, broccoli, cucumbers and even blackberries.

-In 2019, we also planted our first coffee plants, and we anticipate our first harvest in 2022 or 2023.
+In 2019, we also planted our first coffee plants, and we are realizing our first harvest in 2022.

 Who works in agriculture?